pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-Gumdrop-SQL already assumes we have a serial primary key, so we don't have to tell it about that.
+Gumdrop-SQL assumes we have a serial primary key, so we don't have to tell it about that.
 We just have to tell
 it about our `name` and `age` columns.
-We the passin the name of the person table, `person` and our column collection
+We the pass in both the name of the person table, `"person"` and our column
-into the inserter and we're done with setup.
-Of course, we only have to do this once per application, and you're
+collection into the inserter and we're done with setup.
+Of course, we only have to do this once per application, and
-encouraged to subclass `Inserter` and do the setup in the constructor.
+you're encouraged to subclass `Inserter` and do this setup in your subclass's constructor.

 Now that we have our inserter, we can insert a row.
 Given an existing JDBC connection, we just say: